 Pastoral Associates, Pastoral Ministers, Directors of Religious Education (DREs), a Liturgy Director and volunteers serve parishes and institutions in the Arlington, Cleveland, Erie, Grand Island, Lexington, Pittsburgh, Wheeling-Charleston and Youngstown Dioceses.

 HM Sisters take a stand and are involved in social service projects for the marginalized.
-In Northeast Ohio the Collaborative Initiative to End Human Trafficking provides educational programs in collaboration with other religious congregations and the laity.
+In Northeast Ohio the Collaborative to End Human Trafficking provides educational programs in collaboration with other religious congregations and the laity.
 Dorothy Day House of Hospitality in Youngstown is a joint venture of the HMs and the Youngstown Ursuline Sisters and committed laypersons.

 Our life of prayer and contemplation becomes the full-time ministry of our retired sisters who pray daily for the needs of the Church and the world.

-Click on the PDF to view each Sister's ministry.
+Click on the PDF to view each sister's ministry.